How to Ask for the Help You Need

 9. Close your eyes and imagine that you had all the support you needed.
 How does that feel?

 10. Sometimes, the hardest part of asking for help, is the opening line -- a way to break the ice.
-Towards that end, take a look at the conversation starters below and see if any of them work for you.
+Towards that end, here are some conversation starters for you to consider:

--- "I'm not sure if you know this, but I am deeply immersed in a very meaningful project (insert project name here).
-The deeper I get into it, the more I realize that I'm going to need some support.
-I wonder if you would be willing to (specific request).
+-- "I'm not sure if you know this, but I'm immersed in a very meaningful project.
+The deeper I get into it, the more I realize that I need some support.
+I wonder if you'd be willing to (specific request here).
 I'm guessing this will take you about 20 minutes per week."

--- "Committed to (insert project name here) before the end of the year, I'm in the process of putting together a team of friends to provide some support along the way.
+-- "Committed to (insert project name here), I'm in the process of putting together a team of talented people to provide support.
 I wonder if you're be available to be part of my team.
-Here's the specific support I'd be asking you for (insert request here)."
+Here's the specific support I'm asking you for (insert request here)."

 -- "I have so much respect for your ability to (insert ability here).
 This, as you may know, is not one of my strengths.
 Would you be open, from time to time, to provide some input, coaching, or support in this arena?"